max-andr/provably-robust-boosting/README.md

 Note that Linf epsilons for adversarial attacks are specified for each dataset separately in `data.py`.

+In case you experience excessive memory usage, just set `parallel=False` in the decorators of functions `fit_plain_stumps()` or `fit_robust_bound_stumps()`.
+This might happen to a bug in `numba` that does not free the used memory.
+This memory issue will be fixed in the next version of this repository.

 ### Evaluation
 `eval.py` and `exact_adv.ipynb` show how one can restore a trained model in order to evaluate it (e.g., to